Paleopolyploidy: Detection method

 In theory, the two duplicated genes should have the same "age"; that is, the divergence of the sequence should be equal between the two genes duplicated by paleopolyploidy (homeologs).
 Synonymous substitution rate, Ks, is often used as a molecular clock to determine the time of gene duplication.
 Thus, paleopolyploidy is identified as a "peak" on the duplicate number vs. Ks graph (shown on the right).

 However, using Ks plots to identify and document ancient polyploid events can be problematic, as the method fails to identify genome duplications that were followed by massive gene elimination and genome refinement.
 Other mixed model approaches that combined Ks plots with other methods are being developed to better understand paleopolyploidy.

 Duplication events that occurred a long time ago in the history of various evolutionary lineages can be difficult to detect because of subsequent diploidization (such that a polyploid starts to behave cytogenetically as a diploid over time) as mutations and gene translations gradually make one copy of each chromosome unlike its counterpart.
-This usually results in a low confidence for identifying a very ancient paleopolyploidy.
+This usually results in a low confidence for identifying ancient paleopolyploidy.